 Professor of Sociology & Director of Flourishing Congregations Institute

 I am a sociologist of religion.
 My research interests include religion in Canada, Christianity, congregations, religious nones, millennials, and qualitative methods.
-I have authored four books: The Sociology of Religion: A Canadian Perspective (with Lorne Dawson, 2014); The Meaning of Sunday: The Practice of Belief in a Secular Age (2015); The Millennial Mosaic: How Pluralism and Choice are Shaping Canadian Youth and the Future of Canada (with Reginald Bibby and Monetta Bailey – will be released in July 2019); and None of the Above: Non-Religious Identity in the U.S. and Canada (with Sarah Wilkins-Laflamme – will be released in 2020).
+I have authored four books: None of the Above: Nonreligious Identity in the US and Canada (2020, with Sarah Wilkins-Laflamme); The Millennial Mosaic: How Pluralism and Choice are Shaping Canadian Youth and the Future of Canada (2019, with Reginald Bibby and Monetta Bailey); The Meaning of Sunday: The Practice of Belief in a Secular Age (2015); and The Sociology of Religion: A Canadian Perspective (with Lorne Dawson, 2014).

 My academic interests developed as an undergraduate student at Nazarene University College.
 I obtained my MA and PhD at the University of Waterloo before heading to Ambrose University (Calgary, Alberta) in 2008 where I currently serve as Professor of Sociology and Director of the Flourishing Congregations Institute.

 I am married to Helen and we have a dog, Shadow.
 I am an avid sports fan, and a drummer, and I enjoy reading biographies, traveling, and exercising.